 Palmyra

 Palmyra was located on a major trade route and was known as the city of palm trees.
 After it became a Roman colony, Emperor Caracalla turned it into one of the greatest cities of the Roman Empire with new constructions of streets, arches, temples and statues.
-Major artistic works include the grand colonnade and the great temple of Ba'al is.
-Due to reports on its splendour by travellers in the 17th and 18th centuries, Palmyra also was influential in the evolution of neoclassical architecture.
+Major artistic works include the Grand Colonnade and the Great Temple of Ba'al. Due to reports on its splendour by travellers in the 17th and 18th centuries, Palmyra also was influential in the evolution of neoclassical architecture.

-Community Perspective: Solivagant visited in 1999, admired the fine Temple of Baal and recommends the viewpoint from a hill fort a few miles away.
+Community Perspective: Solivagant visited in 1999, admired the fine Temple of Baal, and recommended the viewpoint from a hill fort a few miles away.
 Squiffy did so in 2009: “a bewitching sight, a lattice of soaring ruins sketched out in the sands of the Syrian Desert.
 It carries all the exoticism of Egypt.”
-He also details what was done to the site by IS in 2015.
+Triath, describing his 2023 visit, was the first to report on the situation after IS severely damaged the site in 2015.

 Map of Palmyra